epartington/google-cloud-ai-runtime-tutorial/README.md

 7. Click **Save**.

 > [!CAUTION]
-> If the loopbacks do not have a mgmt profile assigned, the load balancer health checks will fail.
+> The load balancer's health checks will fail if a interface management profile is not assigned.